fuelscape/fuelscape/readme.md

 The system is made up of the following components:

 - A frontend application to:
+  - generate a Fuel wallet address;
-  - generate, import and export private key;
+  - export the associated private key;
-  - view inventory for player address; and
+  - view player name and inventory.
-  - trade, craft and manage inventory.
 - A backend service to:
-  - mint new add-on inventory for players as NFTs; and
-  - list the inventory of players based on on-chain NFTs.
+  - give and take items from players during game play;
+  - lock and unlock wallets when players log in / log out;
+  - provide player name for wallet address;
+  - provide player on-chain inventory by player name.
 - A modified game server to:
-  - notify backend service of mob kills; and
+  - notifiy backend of logins and logouts; and
-  - load player add-on inventory on login.
+  - notify backend of inventory changes.
 - A Fuel smart contract to:
-  - allow minting of NFTs representing mob kills;
-  - enable crafting of add-on inventory NFTs from kills; and
-  - allow trading of both mob kills and inventory.

-### Proof of Concept

-The proof of concept is the minimal version we want to finish for the hackathon.

-It would support the following:

-- frontend
-  - generate private key
-  - view inventory (mob kills)
+  - mint and burn inventory items as NFTs;
-- backend
-  - trigger mint of mob kill NFTs
-- server
-  - notify backend of mob kills with mob ID
-- contract
+  - enabled / disable wallet transfers by address; and
-  - mint mob kill NFTs
+  - transfer inventory NFTs between wallets.
-  - list mob kill NFT IDs
-  - list mob kill balance per NFT ID

 ## Frontend Application